nolanorourke/Chess/README.md

 # Chess Board
 The chess board allows for drag and drop of pieces, highlighting the different options
 # Move History Table
+The Move History table keeps track of all the current moves
 # Menu